 When you think about fun outdoor activities in Baton Rouge, hiking probably isn’t one of the first things that comes to mind.
-Well, we’re here to tell you it should be.
+Well, it should be.

-LEARNING TREE TRAIL Ideal for beginners, dog-walkers and leisurely strollers, the Learning Tree Trail is one of the easiest options in Baton Rouge.
-It’s mostly paved and offers plenty of shade from tall trees.
+LEARNING TREE TRAIL Ideal for beginners, dog-walkers and leisurely strollers, the Learning Tree Trail is one of the easiest hiking options in Baton Rouge.
+It’s mostly paved and the tall trees that line it offer plenty of shade.
 If you’re still hungry for more after you complete the trail, don’t worry—several of the Botanic Gardens’ lengthier trails stem from it.
 Read on for those.

-PALMETTO TRAIL The Palmetto Trail is one of the paths that can be accessed through the Learning Tree Trail.
-Relatively short and easy, it’s another trail ideal for relaxing strolls.
-Depending on the time of year, you may also come across wildflowers growing along the trail.
+PALMETTO TRAIL The Palmetto Trail is one of the trails that can be accessed through the Learning Tree Trail.
+Relatively short and simple, it’s another trail ideal for relaxing strolls.
+Depending on the time of year, you may also come across some wildflowers as you go.

-BLACK SWAMP TRAIL Arguably the most scenic trail in the Botanic Gardens, the Black Swamp Trail offers gorgeous views of the tupelo swamp and plenty of information on the various plants and trees you’ll encounter along the way.
+BLACK SWAMP TRAIL Arguably the Botanic Gardens’ most scenic trail, the Black Swamp Trail offers gorgeous views of a tupelo swamp and plenty of information on the variety of plants and trees you’ll encounter.
 You’ll definitely want to see this one through—a wooden boardwalk takes you on a tour through the swamp toward the end of the trail.

-BLUEBONNET SWAMP NATURE CENTER Well-developed and highly trafficked, the Bluebonnet Swamp Nature Center Trail is one of the city’s best destinations for families.
-With plenty of scenic views of the swamp and the chance to encounter snakes, turtles, deer and more, this trail is one every Baton Rougean should make an effort to traverse.
+BLUEBONNET SWAMP NATURE CENTER Well-developed and highly trafficked, the Bluebonnet Swamp Nature Center Trail is ideal for families.
+Offering plenty of scenic views of the swamp and the chance to encounter snakes, turtles, deer and more, this trail is one every Baton Rougean should make an effort to traverse.

 Length: 1.25 miles, loop Difficulty: Easy Where: Bluebonnet Swamp Nature Center, 10503 N. Oak Hills Parkway

 COMITE PARK TRAIL Whereas most of the trails in the Red Stick are defined as “nature trails” (well-paved, well-marked), Baton Rouge also has a few “primitive trails” to satisfy those looking for a more traditional hiking experience.
-The Comite Park Trail is one example—it’s a much narrower, more rugged path that offers an immersive deep-dive into Baton Rouge’s dense woodlands close to the Comite River.
+The Comite Park Trail is one example—it’s a much narrower, more rugged path that offers an immersive deep-dive into the dense woodlands near the Comite River.

 Length: 4.9 miles, loop Difficulty: Moderate Where: Comite River Park, 8900 Hooper Road